What Does Handicap Mean in Golf?

 Determining your handicap index is a complex task that involves many variables and hence requires a special formula.
 As such, it’s recommended that this be done by an official golf club or a duly accredited app.

-Simply put, the calculation is based on your adjusted gross scores and it uses two numbers to determine the difficulty of the course: Golf Course Rating and Slope Rating of the golf course.
-The actual formula involves, For each round calculating the Score Differential = (Gross Score – Course Rating) x 113 / Slope Rating.
+Simply put, the golf handicap calculation is based on your adjusted gross scores and it uses two numbers to determine the difficulty of the course: Golf Course Rating and Slope Rating of the golf course.
+The actual golf handicap index formula involves, For each round calculating the Score Differential = (Gross Score – Course Rating) x 113 / Slope Rating.
 Then the best 8 Score Differentials from the last 20 rounds are averaged.

 You are not required to perform the calculations yourself but knowing the factors is definitely worth your time.
 In case you are interested in the formula and would like a detailed explanation of each step, you can check our guide on How to calculate golf handicap.